liferay-search/liferay-docs/en/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution/03-licensing-and-pricing-your-app.markdown

 a bundle of multiple Instance Units.

 There are two types of licenses that you can offer for your app: standard licenses and developer licenses.
-Standard licenses are intended for production server environments.
-Developer licenses are limited to 10 unique IP addresses and, therefore, should not be used for full-scale production deployments.
+Standard licenses are intended for sharepointion server environments.
+Developer licenses are limited to 10 unique IP addresses and, therefore, should not be used for full-scale sharepointion deployments.

 ![Figure 1: Liferay Marketplace lets you specify different types of licenses and license quantities for pricing.](../../../images/licenseview.png)